scottdware/panco/README.md

 * Mac OS

 Just download the `panco-<OS>.zip` file, extract the binary and place it somewhere in your PATH.

+### Build Option

+You can also build the binaries yourself by cloning this repo, and running `go build -o <name of binary> panco\main.go`

 ## Getting Started